From pop to rock to country to R&B, musicians have been writing songs about home ever since pen was put to paper.

 It’s a subject of debate who the two of us really refers to.
-Was it Lennon and McCartney, was McCartney and his wife Linda?
-Does it have to be anyone in particular?
+Was it a song about friendship (and could that be Lennon and McCartney?), or was it about McCartney’s late wife, Linda?

 Can’t Find My Way Home by Blind Faith

 Written by Steve Winwood, this classic track from supergroup Blind Faith (which included Eric Clapton and Ginger Baker) is one of those timeless masterpieces.

 Noted for Ginger Baker’s highly innovative percussion, and some classic lines ‘I’m wasted and I can’t find my way home’, it reflected on the grueling, drug-laden life of a rock band on the road.

 London-based singer-songwriter Michael Kiwanuka blend of rootsy vintage soul and funk is one a thing to behold.
 This song from his first album is a wonderful little acoustic number with gorgeous, longing lyrics ‘Home again, One day I know, I’ll feel home again’.